 - Despite its limited availability, and lack of high-level evidence 46 47 regarding VA-ECMO for potential candidates with acute right heart failure, the mechanical circulatory support of the right ventricle may be considered in certain clinical situations such as RV myocardial infarction (MI), acute PE, following left ventricular assist device implantation, or primary graft failure after heart transplantation.48

-- Usually there is a time lag between diagnosis and employment of specific treatment.
-Performance of bedside ultrasound is extremely helpful in making rapid diagnosis, risk stratifying your patients, and guiding therapeutic regimen.
+- Usually, there is a time lag between diagnosis and employment of specific treatment.
+The performance of bedside ultrasound is extremely helpful in making rapid diagnoses, risk stratifying your patients, and guiding therapeutic regimens.

 - Right heart structure and physiology are uniquely different from the left heart.
-The medications that are used for left heart failure often do not work in right heart failure.
-Understanding the right heart physiology and pathogenesis of the RV failure make this distinction more clear.
+The medications that are used for left heart failure often do not work for right heart failure.
+Understanding the right heart physiology and pathogenesis of RV failure makes this distinction more clear.

 - The vicious cycle of RV failure makes it unforgiving for any misdiagnosis and mismanagement.

-- Except for certain diseases such as tamponade for which pericardiocentesis may rapidly fix it, there are not such rapidly fixable treatments for almost all other causes of the right heart failure.
-Appropriate hemodynamic support works as a bridge to employment of specific treatment and onset of their therapeutic effects.
-During this interim period, the following steps are life saving as can improve RV performance:
+- Except for certain diseases such as tamponade for which pericardiocentesis may rapidly fix it, there are no such rapidly fixable treatments for almost all other causes of right heart failure.
+Appropriate hemodynamic support works as a bridge to the employment of specific treatments and the onset of their therapeutic effects.
+During this interim period, the following steps are life-saving as can improve RV performance:

-- Interventions that improve RV perfusion such as increasing MAP(if indicated) by systemic vasopressors, reducing PVR by inhaled pulmonary vasodilator medications, augment RV contractility by inotropes (if indicated).
+- Interventions that improve RV perfusion such as increasing MAP (if indicated) by systemic vasopressors, reducing PVR by inhaled pulmonary vasodilator medications, and augmenting RV contractility by inotropes (if indicated).

-- Correcting other factors which potentially cause pulmonary vasoconstriction such as hypoxia, hypercarbia, and acidosis.
+- Correcting other factors that potentially cause pulmonary vasoconstriction such as hypoxia, hypercarbia, and acidosis.